sukykaur/AzureAUS/PaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected PaaS WebApp Overview.md

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a platform as a service (PaaS) environment suitable for the collection, storage, and retrieval of sensitive government and commercial data that is compliant with the objectives of the Australian Government Information Security Manual (ISM) produced by the Australian Signals Directorate (ASD).
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a platform as a service (PaaS) environment suitable for the collection, storage, and retrieval of AU-Protected government and commercial data that is compliant with the objectives of the Australian Government Information Security Manual (ISM) produced by the Australian Signals Directorate (ASD).
 This blueprint showcases a common reference architecture and demonstrates the proper handling of sensitive government and commercial data in a secure, compliant, multi-tier environment.

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with ASD requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in an ASD-compliant manner, however, this solution should not be used as-is in a production environment.
 Additional configuration is required to meet all the requirements, as they may vary based on the specifics of each customer's implementation.